rkaahean/xgpy/README.md

 ## What is it?

 **xgpy** is a Python package that aims to aggregate multiple football data sources into a single python module.
-Using a single function, one can retrieve data from multple places, compare and perform a more complete analysis.
+Using a single function, one can retrieve data from multiple sources, compare and perform a more complete analysis.

 | Source | Status |